ivanasaberon/uCampAcademia/Akademia.Docs/docs/modules.md

 Each teacher has their given schedules.
 Schedules and subjects are assigned to the teachers, their assigned subjects are based on their teaching specialties.

 ### Staff

+Staffs are the overall registered school personnel who are behind the operations of the school.
+There are different positions that are assigned by the school such as but not limited to Teacher, Administrator, Registrar, etc.

+Each staff has their own unique staff number for easy distinction.

 ### Notifications and Mailbox
 ### Events and News
 ### Fees